Mathnerd314/stroscot/docs/Commentary/Compiler.rst

 Evolution
 =========

 Try as we might, no language design is perfect.
-Langauges inevitably change or extend their semantics over time, resulting in ecosystem fragmentation where programs end up being written in different "dialects" of the language.
+Languages inevitably change or extend their semantics over time, resulting in ecosystem fragmentation where programs end up being written in different "dialects" of the language.
 The evolution process aims to minimize the disruption to existing code by evolving the language in a controlled manner, in particular in discrete units of "features".
 The process guarantees a "compatibility promise" that the source code of existing programs written for an old language version can be automatically migrated to a new language version.
 Because the language evolves towards a standardized set of features, the langauge should avoid fragmentation.

 A feature is a distinct chunk of compiler functionality, such as a change to the semantics of the language, a compiler plugin, or an external tool integration.
 A feature can be alpha, beta, or stable.